 Considerable research for methods and tools supporting cooperation is currently being carried out in the areas of process-centered software engineering and CSCW.
 We believe that results from both areas should be practically applied as soon as they are available.
 Unfortunately, the support of informal cooperation on software development is neglected in both software engineering and CSCW.

 It is therefore important to do research in the area where CSCW and CSE intersect.
-We have taken first steps in this direction in developing Beyond-Sniff.
-This section describes the innovative aspects of Beyond-Sniff that support cooperation.
+We have taken first steps in this direction in developing Beyond-Sniff..

 3.1 Informal Cooperation with Beyond-Sniff